 The Company recognized revenue for the performance obligation at a point-in-time in October 2023 as all requirements related to the performance obligation have been completed.
 Any consideration received related to Lilly's optional purchase of the Company's research and development services will be accounted for as a separate contract if and when the option is exercised in accordance with ASC 606.
 During the year ended December 31, 2023, the Company recognized the full \$216.4 million of revenue related to the Lilly Agreement.
-As of March 31, 2024, there was no deferred revenue related to the Lilly Agreement.
+As of June 30, 2024, there was no deferred revenue related to the Lilly Agreement and there has been no revenue recognized subsequent to the up-front payment.